 General Nurse (RGN) 1991

 Level 5 Diploma in Creative Interventions in the Therapeutic Process 2012

-As well as private practice I currently work in a secondary school Counselling young people.
 I have had experience of working with clients with a range of issues, such as: bereavement, anxiety, depression, low self esteem, family and relationship problems, bullying, self harm and anger.

 I receive regular supervision and continue to develop professionally by reading journals, attending conferences, courses and workshops.